avishek-sen-gupta/cobol-rekt/README.md

 ![Execution Trace Graph](documentation/execution-trace-graph.png)

 ## GraphML Export
 You can export to GraphML from Neo4J pretty easily.
-If you don't have Neo4J set up though, the toolkit allows exporting the following entities to the GraphML format, so that they can be consumed further downstream for analysis:
+If you don't have Neo4J set up though, the toolkit allows exporting the following entities to the GraphML format (with all interconnections) as a single supergraph, so that they can be consumed further downstream for analysis:

 - Abstract Syntax Tree
 - Control Flow Graph